Topical Maps Entities How It Works

 Legal and technical options for hosting user-contributed data, providing exports (CSV/GeoJSON) and protecting personal data while sharing map content.

-Content Strategy for Bouldering Areas and Problems Map
+Content strategy and topical authority plan for Bouldering Areas and Problems Map

 The recommended SEO content strategy for Bouldering Areas and Problems Map is the hub-and-spoke topical map model: one comprehensive pillar page on Bouldering Areas and Problems Map, supported by 25 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Bouldering Areas and Problems Map — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Bouldering Areas and Problems Map.

 30